DavidFeng-8844/MyNotes/Obsidian_Files_Git/Computer_Architecture/Lecture 5 Computer Architecture.md

 3. Amount :
 4. Size: Large enough to hold full address/word

-## program Status Word Register
+## program Status Word Register ==PSW==

+1. Store a set of bits
+2. Include Condition codes

 ## The instruction cycle

 ## Data Flow
 ### Instruction fetch
-•
-PC contains address of next instruction
+* PC contains address of next instruction
-•
-Address moved to MAR
+* Address moved to MAR
-•
-Address placed on address bus (memory interconnection) •
+* Address placed on address bus (memory interconnection)
-Control unit requests memory read
+* Control unit requests memory read
-•
-Result placed on data bus, copied to MBR, then to IR
+* Result placed on data bus, copied to MBR, then to IR
-•
-Meanwhile PC incremented by 1
+* Meanwhile PC incremented by 1

 ### Data Fetch
+The operand of an instruction contains a short memory address of a location which itself contains the full memory address of the operand (allowing shorter instructions)![[L5-3.png]]